Skip to main content

 High blood glucose (sugar) from Type 2 diabetes can cause damage to your kidneys.
 This damage makes it harder for your kidneys to function.
 Over time, this can lead to chronic kidney disease (CKD), where your kidneys stop working as well as they should.
 Thankfully, there is a medication available to protect your kidney health.

 Kerendia (finerenone) is a prescription medication that’s FDA-approved to treat CKD, specifically in adults with Type 2 diabetes.
+It's also approved to treat certain types of heart failure in adults with or without diabetes.
 It’s a mineralocorticoid receptor antagonist (MRA) that works by blocking a hormone called aldosterone.

 High levels of aldosterone can cause inflammation in your kidneys, blood vessels, and heart.
 In fact, people with CKD tend to have too much aldosterone in their body compared with people without kidney problems.
 But, aldosterone also plays a role in balancing your electrolytes and blood pressure.
 Kerendia side effects can occur because of this.